xstudios/socialappframework/docs/README.md

 <a id="fan-page-class"></a>
 # Fan Page Class
-The SAF Fan Page class gathers info bla, bla, bla. **It is important to note that the Signed Request class is only used in Tab applications.**
+The SAF Fan Page class provides easy access to fan page data. **It is important to note that the Fan Page class is only used in Tab applications.**

 ##Public Methods